timonweb/django-tailwind/setup-ai.md

 ## Agent-Specific Considerations

-### For Automated Installation
+### Critical Requirements for Agents
+1. **MANDATORY**: Ask user for app name before Step 3 (tailwind init)
+2. **MANDATORY**: Only add 'tailwind' to INSTALLED_APPS in Step 2
+3. **MANDATORY**: Add theme app to INSTALLED_APPS only AFTER Step 3 creates it
-1. Always use `--no-input` flag
+4. Always use `--no-input` flag for tailwind commands
-2. Verify each step before proceeding
+5. Verify each step before proceeding
-3. Check for error messages in command output
+6. Check for error messages in command output
-4. After successful setup, inform user to run: `python manage.py tailwind dev`
+7. After successful setup, inform user to run: `python manage.py tailwind dev`

 ### Error Detection
 Watch for these error patterns: